Use the library catalogue

 Non-fiction Books and Publications

-The non-fiction books and publications in the library each have a number and are arranged by subject, in number order.
+The non-fiction books and publications in the library each have a number and are arranged in number order on the shelves.

 The numbers allocated to resources are based on the Dewey Decimal Classification System.
 The numbers act almost like the address of the resource on the shelves, helping you to find it.
 Each number relates to a specific subject or subtopic of a subject.